Opticians are regulated healthcare professionals that are accountable to provide safe, ethical, and competent patient care.

 - Assist you with choosing a frame and lenses that fit your lifestyle needs, optical needs, and budget

 - Verify your order before dispensing it to you

 - Adjust your eyewear upon pick-up to best fit your face

-- Provide contact lens fittings, and replacement contact lenses
+- Provide contact lens fittings and dispense replacement contact lenses

 - Put your needs first

 Your optician must provide you with a copy of your assessment record if you’ve had an independent automated refraction.
-The assessment record must contain our interpupillary distance (P.D) and be provided to you free of charge once your service has been completed.
+The assessment record must contain your interpupillary distance (P.D.) and be provided to you free of charge once your service has been completed.
 Your optician may require you to return to them for a follow-up before they consider the service completed.